WELCOME!

 Not sexual selection, but a function trade-off between foraging and brood care explains sexual dimorphism.
 Cichlid fish species in the East African Lake Tankanyika differ in how they care for their eggs and juvenile offspring: either only one sex or…

 A function trade-off between foraging and brood care – and not sexual selection – explains sexual dimorphism in cichlids.
-Cichlid fish species in the East African Lake Tankanyika differ in how they care for their eggs and juvenile offspring: either only one sex or both sexes use mouthbrooding for parental care, or parental care involves no mouthbrooding at all.
-We predicted that due to a likely functional involvement of gill rakers in mouthbrooding besides in foraging, only uni-parental mouthbrooding species should be sexually dimorphic in gill raker morphology.
-Indeed, this is what we found!
-This study provides a largely unrecognized explanation for sexual dimorphism in nature because neither sexual selection nor initial niche divergence between the sexes can explain this sexual dimorphism (Ronco*, Roesti*, Salzburger* 2019).
+Cichlid fish species in East Africa’s Lake Tanganyika differ in their modes of parental care: in some species, only one sex or both sexes perform mouthbrooding, while in others, parental care involves no mouthbrooding at all.
+We predicted that, due to the likely dual function of gill rakers in both foraging and mouthbrooding, only species with uniparental mouthbrooding would show sexual dimorphism in gill raker morphology.
+Indeed, this is what we found.
+Our study offers a largely overlooked explanation for sexual dimorphism in nature – one that cannot be accounted for by sexual selection or by initial niche divergence between the sexes.
+(Ronco*, Roesti*, Salzburger* 2019)

 A simple biotic change in a en environment leads to strong genome-wide adaptation in stickleback.
 In many postglacial lakes in Western Canada, threespine stickleback and prickly sculpin co-occur and interact (food competition and opportunistic preda…

 A simple biotic change leads to strong genome-wide adaptation in stickleback.
-In many postglacial lakes in Western Canada, threespine stickleback and prickly sculpin co-occur and interact (food competition and opportunistic predation).
-In some lakes, however, there are only stickleback, but no sculpin.
-We find evidence for strong, parallel selection in the genome of stickleback as a consequence of sculpin presence/absence.
-The extent of phenotypic and genomic adaptive divergence are positively associated (Miller, Roesti, Schluter 2019).
-More work on this species interaction is forthcoming.
+In many postglacial lakes in Western Canada, threespine stickleback and prickly sculpin co-occur and interact through mainly food competition and via shared predators.
+In some lakes, however, only stickleback are present, with no sculpin.
+We find strong and parallel genomic signatures of selection in stickleback associated with the presence or absence of sculpin.
+Moreover, the extent of phenotypic and genomic adaptive divergence is positively correlated.
+This study highlights the importance of indirect species interactions in driving evolutionary (genomic) diversification.
+(Miller, Roesti, Schluter 2019)

 Left: Parallel adaptation from shared genetic variation, such as from pre-existing or introgressed variation, produces a distinct genetic signature within a genome.
 We predict this signature using simulation models, and then confirm the prediction b…

-Left: Parallel adaptation from shared genetic variation, such as from pre-existing or introgressed variation, produces a distinct genetic signature within a genome.
-We predict this signature using simulation models, and then confirm the prediction by genome-wide and targeted sequencing of natural stickleback populations (Roesti et al. 2014).
+Left: Parallel adaptation from shared genetic variation, such as from pre-existing (standing) or introgressed variation, produces a distinct genetic signature within a genome.
+We predict this signature using simulation models, and then confirm it using genome-wide and targeted sequencing of natural stickleback populations.
+(Roesti et al. 2014)

 Various molecular signatures of adaptation.
 Lake-stream divergence of stickleback in lateral plating and the associated molecular signatures (Roesti et al. 2015).